Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

-Death announcements in the chat disappear when disabled.
-This also includes notifications sent for deceased tamed animals.
+Death announcements in chat disappear when disabled.
+This also includes notifications sent to owners of deceased pets.

 /gamerule showDeathMessages false